mchesser/pchip/README.md

-pchip
+PChip
 =====

-A simple programming language for Chip8
+A simple WIP programming language for Chip8.